Apricot0/Mydig/README.md

 ```

 ### Analyze DNS.pdf
-This file is the analysis for the second part of the assignment.
+This file is the analysis.
 It includes procedure, data, box plots and conclusion.

 ### mydig_output
 An output file called “mydig_output”, that contains the expected output for running the mydig program.